Ant Pest Control Service in St. Louis, MO

 If you see ants around your home, chances are there are usually more to be found.
 Ants typically travel in lines, and group around any leftover food that has been left out, left open, or even crumbs that fell to the ground.
 If you believe you have an ant infestation around your home or business, contact West County Pest Control Today!

 Ants are common insects, but they have some unique capabilities.
 More than 10,000 known ant species occur around the world.
 Ants look much like termites, and the two are often confused—especially by nervous homeowners.
 However, ants have a narrow "waist" between the abdomen and thorax, which termites do not.
-Ants also have large heads, elbowed antennae, and powerful jaws.
+Ants also have large heads, elbowed antennae, powerful jaws, and are usually brown or black in color.
 These insects belong to the order Hymenoptera, which includes wasps and bees.